 Thread cutting screws are typically made from carbon steel or stainless steel machining, although other materials such as brass or bronze may also be used, these types of metal used will depend on the application and the desired characteristics of the thread cutting screws.

 When selecting thread cutting screws, it is important to consider the thread size, length, and head style that is appropriate for the application.
 The thread size will determine the diameter of the screw and the size of the hole that needs to be drilled.

 The length of the thread-cutting screws will determine how deep they can be driven into the material.
 The head style will determine how the screw can be driven and removed.
 Common head-of-thread cutting screw styles include Phillips, slotted, and hex.

 These thread-cutting screws are a versatile type of fastener that can be used in various applications.
 The threads cut into the metal sheet by the screw help grip and hold the screw in place.
 This prevents the screw from coming loose over time, which can be a problem with traditional screws.
-They are particularly well-suited for use in situations where it is not possible or practical to tap threads beforehand.

 What are Thread Forming Screws?

 Thread-forming screws are one kind of self-tapping screws that are used to form threads in thin metal sheets.
 Thread-forming screws have a tapered shank with multiple cutting edges.
-And thread-forming screws are also known as thread rolling screws or tap forming screws.
+And thread-forming screws are also known as thread-rolling screws or tap-forming screws.